Ashaba123/iblai-js/docs/quickstart/README.md

 // ❌ Wrong - will fail in CRA
 import { SsoLogin } from '@iblai/iblai-js/next';

-// ✅ Correct - use framework-agnostic utilities
-import { handleSsoCallback, parseSsoData } from '@iblai/iblai-js';
+// ✅ Correct - use framework-agnostic utilities from /sso subpath import { handleSsoCallback, parseSsoData } from '@iblai/iblai-js/sso';
 ```

 See the "React Router (Non-Next.js Projects)" section for complete examples of framework-agnostic SSO handling.